Windows Imaging Format: ImageX

 ImageX is the command-line tool used to create, edit and deploy Windows disk images in the Windows Imaging Format.
 Along with the underlying Windows Imaging Interface library (WIMGAPI), it is distributed as part of the free Windows Automated Installation Kit (WAIK/OPK).
 Starting with Windows Vista, Windows Setup uses the WAIK API to install Windows.

 The first distributed prototype of ImageX was built 6.0.4007.0 (main.030212-2037).
 It allowed Microsoft OEM partners to experiment with the imaging technology and was developed in parallel with Longhorn alpha prototypes.
 It was first introduced in Milestone 4 into the Longhorn project and used in later builds of Longhorn.
 Build 6.0.5384.4 added significant advantages over previous versions, like read-only and read/write folder mounting capabilities, splitting to multiple image files (SWM), a WIM filter driver and the latest compression algorithms.
 It has been used since pre-RC (release candidates) of Windows Vista.

 DISM

 Deployment Image Service and Management Tool (DISM) is a tool introduced in Windows 7 and Windows Server 2008 R2 that can perform servicing tasks on a Windows installation image, be it an online image (i.e. the one the user is running) or an offline image within a folder or WIM file.
 Its features include mounting and unmounting images, querying installed device drivers in an offline image, and adding a device driver to an offline image.
 It is now possible to repair with DISM any image using either a Windows Installation CD or Windows Update.

-Before Windows Server 2012 and Windows 8, DISM had incorporated the majority of ImageX functions but not all; ImageX was still needed for image capture.
+Before Windows Server 2012 and Windows 8, DISM had incorporated the majority of ImageX functions but not all; ImageX was still needed for image capture and applying.
 However, DISM deprecated ImageX in Windows 8.

+Windows 8.1 added ability to apply and capture disk images, and Windows 10 extended image applying, by adding compression.